Table of Contents

 Also, Kibly has added SuperXURL to its main functionality, which I used exactly 0 times during the trial period.
-Not is this method of promoting goods not working anymore, it just won't come in handy to you.
 I have tried but failed to get any response from their technical support on this feature.

 Kibly’s scheduler is disappointing.
-It has not been created well as the developers have failed to lay out and describe their scheduling options.
-Upon registering, they will tell you that you can schedule your emails, but they don’t elaborate how.
-After some time using Kibly, I’ve found out that the time you specify for sending a letter doesn't correspond to the actual time of sending the e-mail.
-Maybe it's trivial, but sometimes, this could be really crucial.
+After some time using Kibly, I’ve found out that the time you specify for sending a letter doesn’t correspond to the actual time of sending the e-mail.
+Maybe it’s trivial, but sometimes, this could be really crucial.
 In fact, what’s the use of scheduling e-mails when you will not be able to keep the schedule?

 When you think about it, it’s better that you use Amazon FBA in-built features to improve the reputation of your private label.

 If you want to try Kibly and see if it works for you, you’re free to do so.
 However, I’d recommend you to try the free SageMailer 1-month trial because it has more advanced features and is better for novice sellers.
 It is one of the best alternatives for email automation tool among all Kibly competitors.

 It’s best that you keep your options open, so you can end up choosing the best tools that will help you manage your Amazon account efficiently.
 The right e-mail automation tool can already make a big difference in your customer retention and sales growth.